Skip to main content

 timer example (animated)

-Use the Stop button to unload all components and reset the application.
+Finally, use the Stop button to stop the application.
+This will deactivate and unload all components and controllers and fully reset the application.

 Next, learn how to edit the application using the interactive graph editor.